kawofong/edu-ai-workshop-foundations/demos/README.md

 ### Human in the Loop Demo (Signals)
 1. We will now showcase how we can leverage human-in-the-loop with Temporal Signals.
 Route to the `module_one_03_human_in_the_loop` directory.
-2. In one terminal window, run your Worker with `python worker.py`.
+2. In one terminal window, run your Worker with `uv run worker.py`.
-3. In another terminal window, execute your Workflow with `python starter.py`.
+3. In another terminal window, execute your Workflow with `uv run starter.py`.
 4. You'll be prompted to enter a research topic or question in the CLI.
 5. Once you do, you'll be prompted with the ability to Signal or Query the Workflow.
 6. Type 'query' and you'll see the output in the terminal window where you started your Workflow Execution.